patois/RETracker/README.md

 * Writing/patching of memory
 * Execution of custom code/redirection of control flow
 * Writing files to the tracker's SD card
-* Captivate the Tracker's main() function in a loop, while other RETracker commands keep working ("break")

-These features are a solid base for adding further functions to the `Polyend Tracker` during run-time, by assembling position-independend code on the host, transferring it to the Tracker and having the new USB handler execute the freshly implanted code.
-There are a number of features available already that can be transferred dynamically to the device.
+These features are a solid base for adding further functions dynamically to the `Polyend Tracker`, by assembling position-independend code on the host, transferring it to the Tracker and having the new USB handler execute the freshly implanted code.
+There are a few intial [demos](polyp/) available that can be transferred dynamically to the device.
-Make sure to [check them out](polyp/) and/or add your own!

 Adding to that, the memory reading/writing functions allow the USB host to inspect the `Tracker's` memory by creating hex-dumps or by disassembling code in ARM or Thumb mode.

-Finally, the file transfer function (currently the only direction implemented is *from* the USB host *to* the `Tracker's` SD card) allows new firmware files or `NES` roms to be copied to the Tracker, without having to go through the intended process of swapping the SD card between the `Tracker` and your computer.
+Finally, the file transfer function (currently the only direction implemented is *from* the USB host *to* the `Tracker's` SD card) allows new firmware files or `NES` roms to be copied to the Tracker, without having to go through the intended process of swapping the SD card between the `Tracker` and a computer.

 HAPPY HACKING!
 ## Installation
 First of all, on top of a Python 3 installation, RETracker requires a number of [dependencies](DEPENDENCIES.md) to be installed.
 Please check them out and make sure you have them all installed before you go on.

-Once all dependencies are installed, a patched firmware can be created by running [build_fw.py](build_fw.py).
+Once all dependencies are installed, a patched firmware can be created by running [fwtool.py](fwtool.py).

 ```
-# python build_fw.py
+# python fwtool.py
-usage: build_fw.py [-h] infile outfile
+usage: fwtool.py [-h] [-b | -u | -p] infile outfile

-build_fw.py: error: the following arguments are required: infile, outfile
+positional arguments:
+  infile        name/path of input file
+  outfile       name/path of output file

+optional arguments:
+  -h, --help    show this help message and exit
+  -b, --build   apply RETracker patches to Tracker firmware
+  -u, --unpack  unpack Tracker firmware (.ptf) to binary format
+  -p, --pack    create Tracker firmware (.ptf) from binary
 ```
 Example:
 ```
-# python build_fw.py PolyendTracker_1.5.0.ptf PolyendTracker_RETracker.ptf
+# python fwtool.py -b ..\PolyendTracker_1.5.0.ptf ..\PolyendTracker_1.5.0_retracker.ptf
+Opening ..\PolyendTracker_1.5.0.ptf
 MD5: ce894299bc35996186528364951c901e
 Found 1 patch
 Assembling patch #1
 Description: "Memory dumping/patching/code execution/file transfer via USB"
-Reading input file
+Decoding input file
 Applying patch
-Creating output file
+Creating output file: ..\PolyendTracker_1.5.0_retracker.ptf
 Done
 ```
-Once a `RETracker` firmware is successfully built, it should be copied to the `Tracker's` `"/firmware/"` folder on the root of its SD card.
+Once a firmware is successfully built, it should be copied to the Tracker's `"/firmware/"` folder on the root of its SD card.
 The firmware flashing procedure is straight forward and doesn't differ from the ordinary process.

 On the device